← Articles

 The Registry does NOT know what's inside any of these things.
 It doesn't know the work description, the price, the buyer, or the seller.
 It's a filing cabinet, not a lawyer.

-You prove ownership with a different slot (*X-Notary-Secret — a bearer ownership token*).
-When you just need to prove you own something without transferring it, you show only the fingerprint of your code (*X-Notary-Proof — a read-only hash*).
+You prove ownership with a different slot (X-Witness-Secret — a bearer ownership proof).
+When you just need to prove you own something without transferring it, you show only the fingerprint of your code (X-Witness-Proof — a read-only hash).

 The Referee's Office (Arbitration Service)